tarwn/lessthandot-hugo/blogs/content/posts/2010-07-22-resources-for-professional-development.md

     Jes Borland (<a href="http://jesborland.wordpress.com/" title="Jes Borland's blog">blog</a> | <a href="http://twitter.com/grrl_geek" title="Jes Borland on Twitter">twitter</a>) helps track her progress by reporting a <a href="http://jesborland.wordpress.com/2010/07/08/2010-quarter-2-goal-review/" title="2010 Quarter 2 Goal Review by Jes Borland">Quarterly Status</a> to her friends and the wider community
   </li>
   <li>
-    And <a href="http://www.openforum.com/idea-hub/topics/lifestyle/article/80-ways-to-steal-valuable-minutes-for-your-work-day-glen-stansberry" title="Read 80 Ways to Steal Valuable Minutes for Your Work Day">American Express&#8217;s OPEN Forum </a> has a number of ideas on where we can find time to execute
+    And <a href="http://www.openforum.com/idea-hub/topics/lifestyle/article/80-ways-to-steal-valuable-minutes-for-your-work-day-glen-stansberry" title="Read 80 Ways to Steal Valuable Minutes for Your Work Day">American Express's OPEN Forum </a> has a number of ideas on where we can find time to execute
   </li>
 </ul>